noahzeldin/dissertation/reception_analysis_write_up.md

     Deschamps, “Correspondence Analysis” provides a tutorial that uses the same R package, FactoMineR.

-43. Articles with “unknown” political orientation have been excluded, constituting 17% of the corpus.
+46. Articles with “unknown” political orientation have been excluded, constituting 17% of the corpus.

-44. K. P., “‘Die Maßnahme.’
+47. The first is a review of the premiere: K. P., “‘Die Maßnahme.’
     Nachtvorstellung in der Philharmonie,” *Vorwärts*, Dec.
 15, 1930.
     Note that although this article does not mention “worker-singers,” it does discuss the DASB and the three choirs which participated in the premiere performance.
 While I am hesitant to attribute too much meaning to the specifics of this word choice, it would seem to imply that this article, published in the main SPD organ, was glad to promote an SPD-controlled cultural institution (the DASB) without mentioning the worker-singers’ movement at large.
+The second is a review of the Leipzig performance: Heinrich Wiegand, “Die Maßnahme,” *Leipziger Volkszeitung*, May 7, 1932 begins by mentioning the “kommunistisch\[e\] Kampfgemeinschaft der Arbeitersänger” but does
+    not mention the DASB and indeed focuses on the plot rather than the music.
 Additionally, one article included in Steinweg’s collection is from a regional SPD newspaper.
 However, this has been excluded, because it belongs to the aforementioned group of nearly identical press releases on the performance scheduled for Jan.
 1933 in Erfurt that was broken up by police.
 Perhaps somewhat surprisingly, the short article is highly supportive of Brecht and the work.
     “Unwürdige Schikanierung der Kunst,” *Volkszeitung für das Vogtland*, Jan.
 24 1933.
 The claim made in the editors’ commentary on *The Measures Taken* that “intensive engagement
     \[*Auseinadersetzung*\] with the work and performance, as Brecht and